Temii-mp3/CS-4348-Project-1/Readme.md

 Driver - User Interface

 Encryptor - Encrypts strings

 Logger - Logs activity

-To run: make or make all
+To compile: make or make all

+To run: ./driver <logfile.txt>